 She recommends that people living with multiple sclerosis, particularly the newly diagnosed, reach out and connect with others on the National Multiple Sclerosis Society’s online community.

 Today, Romney deals with her MS without any medication, preferring alternative therapies to keep her sound, although sometimes this results in occasional flare-ups.

-“This treatment program has worked for me and I am very fortunate to be in remission, but the same treatment may not work for others and everyone should follow the recommendations of his/her personal physician,” Romney wrote.
+“This treatment program has worked for me, and I am very fortunate to be in remission.
+But the same treatment may not work for others.
+And everyone should follow the recommendations of his/her personal physician,” Romney wrote.